Isaac-DeFrain/simple-compiler/README.md

 In this project, we implement a compiler, interpreter, and code optimizer for the `tinyL` language.

-The lexer and parser are implemented using the OCaml parser generator, Menhir.
+The lexer and parser are implemented using the OCaml parser generator, `Menhir`.

-## tinyL grammar
+## TinyL grammar

 ```txt
 <program>   ::= <stmt_list> .